-A range of information about active travel by people in Wales during April 2016 to March 2017.
+A range of information collected through the National Survey for Wales about active travel by people during April 2016 to March 2017.

 - 5% of adults cycled at least once a week.(r)

 - 3% of adults cycled at least three times a week.